Ali-Setareh/web-dev-beginners/README.md

-This is the repo for my self study project learning: web development
+This is the repo for my self study project :learning web development